 For the better quality, make sure that all your images are of the same size and resolution.
 It is also a good idea to compress the images as much as possible.

 It is really easy to make GIF in Linux.
 All you need is to run one command in the terminal.
-However, if you prefer graphical interface, you can make GIFs in GIMP.
+However, if you prefer graphical interface, you can extract images from video with VLC and make GIFs in GIMP.

 Do you know any other way to an animated GIF in Linux?